Micro Wedding DIY Guide

 Wedding DIY Alternatives

 Now for the tea (I am so pumped about these finds).
-Deciding whether to hire a professional or go DIY can feel like a really black-and-white decision, but I am here to introduce a few shades of grey for your consideration. 😏 If you've been paying attention, you may have noticed the recent explosion of online courses.
-You may have also thought those were just for people who needed help with marketing, but I am here to tell you that they have made their way into the wedding industry to support couples planning their wedding, as well!
-From DIY wedding bouquet kits to DIY wedding invitations that go beyond your typical Canva template, there are quite a few options.
+Deciding whether to hire a professional or go DIY can feel like a really black-and-white decision, but I am here to introduce a few shades of grey for your consideration. 😏 After spending a little time hanging out in the wedding industry for a while, I've come across a lot of great companies that offer budget-friendly options that blend the expertise of a wedding pro with the budget friendliness of DIY—that's a win if you ask me!
+From DIY wedding bouquet kits to DIY wedding invitations that go beyond your typical Canva template, check out some of my favorites:

 DIY Wedding Flower Packages